j-bowden/C/README.md

 - states that Fermat factorisation failed in the given bound on atttempts.

 The program convert_hex_to_base64 reads a hex input and converts the string to base64, acting only on raw bytes.
 This is Challenge 1, Set 1 of the cryptopals challenges.

+The program fixed_xor_hex_input reads a hex input buffer and key and perform a fixed XOR acting only raw bytes.
+This is Challenge 2, Set 1 of the cryptopals challenges.
+The output includes a check by using that XOR is a self-inverse operation, i.e. the program applied to the first output and the input key should yield the input buffer.